rohan-kekatpure/rohan-kekatpure.github.io/_posts/2022-01-01-getting-started-with-esp8266.md

 Once the firmware has been loaded, multiple application can be used to connect to the ESP8266.
 On a Mac, the native terminal multiplexer program [`screen`](https://ss64.com/osx/screen.html) can be used to open a console terminal on the ESP8266.
 While many people have had success using `screen` to communicate with the chip, I could not get it to work.
-Even after successful upload of the firmware, I could not get a Python shell to open using `screen`.

-This is when I switched to Minicom
+This is when I switched to Minicom.

 ## Minicom